Expressions

 [ expression, expression, ...., expression ]

-Where an expression is a valid NXLog language expression which evaluates to a value including the container type of values and the undef value.
+In the above example, an expression is a valid NXLog language expression that evaluates to a value, including the container type of values and the undef value.

 You can assign an array to a field, as displayed in the example below: